 Healing time

-Other medical treatments
+Other medical treatment

-• Medication – Your GP may prescribe analgesics or anti inflammatories to decrease pain.
+• Medication – Your GP may prescribe analgesics or anti-inflammatories to decrease pain.

 • Cortisone injections – A cortisone injection will clear all inflammation in the area, which decreases your quadriceps tendon pain considerably.
 However, it causes changes in the integrity of the tendon which can lead to tears or ruptures in the future.